Destroyer (2018 film): Plot

-Flashbacks reveal that Erin and Chris developed a romantic relationship while undercover, with Erin eventually becoming pregnant, later having their daughter, Shelby.
-At Erin's behest, they decided to become legitimate participants in a bank robbery and planned to take their shares of the heist, report to their superiors that they lost contact with the gang, then eventually quit the force.
-The robbery was botched when a dye pack exploded in one of the bags, and Silas killed the bank teller who accidentally placed it.
-When Chris attempted to intervene, he was shot and killed by Silas.
-Erin, in favor of her unborn daughter, did not interfere in Chris' fatal shooting, instead fleeing the scene with the other robbers.
-After crashing the van against a dumpster and seriously injuring Toby, Erin hid her share of the heist and returned to policing, disclosing neither her original plan nor her share of the heist.
-Subsequently Erin breaks under the guilt of the choice she made, in the years to come turns to drinking and medication, unable to locate the anger she feels towards her daughter whose safety she chose over that of Chris, her father, back at that moment.
+Flashbacks reveal that Erin and Chris developed a romantic relationship while undercover, with Erin becoming pregnant, later having their daughter, Shelby.
+At Erin's behest, they became actual participants in a bank robbery and planned to take their shares of the heist, report to their superiors that they lost contact with the gang, then eventually quit the force.
+The robbery was botched when a dye pack exploded and Silas killed the bank teller who had placed it.
+Chris attempted to intervene and was shot dead by Silas.
+Erin fled with Toby, not answering his questions if she was a cop.
+After silencing Toby by crashing the van, Erin hid her share of the heist and returned to policing.
+She turns to drinking.

 In the present, Erin visits Ethan, Shelby's adoptive father, and later talks with Shelby.
 Erin visits a self storage unit to retrieve her $300,000+ share of the stolen money, but finds that all but $11,000 is stained with dye.
-Silas sends a text message to Petra's phone, instructing her to meet him at the Bowtie Park, where Erin confronts and shoots him, avenging Chris.
-She returns the next morning to find the police investigating the crime scene, the John Doe murder investigation depicted in the first scene of the film.
+Silas sends a text message to Petra's phone saying where to meet him.
+Erin confronts him and shoots him dead.
+She returns the next morning to find the police investigating the scene, the John Doe murder investigation depicted in the first scene of the film.
 With Silas dead, Erin gives evidence of her guilt – where he can find Petra, a stained bill, and the key to her storage unit – to her partner, Antonio.
-Erin has been bleeding internally for hours, from injuries she sustained during a beating by DiFranco's bodyguard and in her fight with Petra, and she dies while sitting in her car.
-Meanwhile we learn that Erin finally is able to make peace with her daughter redeeming her from the years-long falsely allocated 'guilt' of her father's death.
+Erin has been bleeding internally from injuries she sustained during a beating by DiFranco's bodyguard and in her fight with Petra.
+As she sits in her car, a flashback shows her walking in the snow with a young Shelby on her back.

 Production

 In August 2017, Nicole Kidman entered into talks to star in the film with Karyn Kusama directing, with the casting confirmed in October.
-Rocket Science helped arrange the financing and is representing international sales.
+Rocket Science helped arrange the financing and international sales.
 In November, Tatiana Maslany, Sebastian Stan, Bradley Whitford, Toby Kebbell, and Scoot McNairy were added to the cast, and filming commenced in Los Angeles in early December, with the rest of the cast filled out with the additions of Beau Knapp, Jade Pettyjohn, Toby Huss, Zach Villa, and James Jordan.